antonyhenry17/Boarding-and-accommodation-trends-for-San-Diego/README.md

-# Extract Transfer and Load details onthe Boarding and accommodation for San Diego, California, United States dataset
+# Extract Transfer and Load details on the Boarding and accommodation for San Diego, California, United States dataset